How are uber and lyft drivers vetted?

 If a driver has any of these items on their criminal background check, they will not be able to drive for Lyft.

-Both Uber and Lyft use a third-party background check company, Checkr, Inc. However, despite the efforts of both companies, there have been instances where the checks have not caught prior offenders.
-Lawsuits have been initiated against both companies for incorrect background checks.
+Uber and Lyft use the third-party background check companies including Checkr, HireRight, and SambaSafety along with potentially other providers they are not as public about.
+However, despite efforts of both companies, there have been many instances where background checks have not caught prior offenders.
+Because of this, many lawsuits have been initiated against both companies for incorrect background checks.

-In some cases, individuals were refused from the platform because the background check picked up incorrect information showing they had been convicted for crimes committed by other individuals.
-In other cases, the background check completely missed driving infractions or arrest records.
+In some cases, the background check completely missed driving infractions or arrest records, allowing known dangerous individuals to become drivers.
+In other cases, individuals were refused from the platform because the background check picked up incorrect information showing they had been convicted for crimes committed by other individuals.